 Purposeful Pausing this HolIday Season

-Megan Noorman Dimmer is the Marketing Director of THRIVEtoday.
+Megan Noorman Dimmer is an alumni staff member of THRIVEtoday.
 Megan is a single mom of four year old twins.
 Megan is passionate about utilizing brain science and relational skills to create authentic connections in her family, community, and in business.
 Practicing and teaching the skills has changed everything for how Megan understands interacting within her relationship with other people and with the divine.

 In marketing, preparing for the Christmas season can always seem chaotic and challenging- it is the time of consumption and sales and getting the final word out before the end of the year.
 I am in charge of flooding the world with more during this time of year, asking for more relational action from audiences.
 Being a consumer, I feel my capacity is challenged this time of year.